VerifiedarXiv:2312.0075224 min

 The selective step Δ acts as a gate (eq 6).
 The amber staircase is the input; the teal curve is the state h.
 Toward persist, the state coasts and ignores inputs; toward reset, it snaps to each new input.
 The bottom bars show the gate at each step.

 The cost of this is that the model is no longer time-invariant.
 Every position now has its own Aˉt,Bˉt,Ct\bar{\mathbf{A}}_t, \bar{\mathbf{B}}_t, \mathbf{C}_t, so there is no single kernel to slide.
 The convolution face is gone.
 We are back to a genuine recurrence, and a naive recurrence is slow to train on a GPU.
 If the story stopped here, selection would be a good idea you could not afford.
-The last piece is making it affordable.
+Making it affordable is the remaining problem.

 Running it fast: the scan

 The recurrence ht=Aˉtht1+Bˉtxth_t = \bar{\mathbf{A}}_t\,h_{t-1} + \bar{\mathbf{B}}_t\,x_t looks irreducibly sequential, each step waiting on the one before.
 But it is a chain of affine maps (scale by Aˉt\bar{\mathbf{A}}_t, add Bˉtxt\bar{\mathbf{B}}_t x_t), and composing affine maps is associative.
-That single fact unlocks a parallel scan: instead of stepping through LL times, combine the maps pairwise up a tree in log2L\log_2 L rounds, with every pair in a round done at once.
-The same prefix sums, computed in a fraction of the sequential depth.
+That single fact makes possible a parallel scan: instead of stepping through LL times, combine the maps pairwise up a tree in log2L\log_2 L rounds, with every pair in a round done at once.

 Figure 6 · the parallel scan